 In 1819, Mr Asquith of Hipperholme was pushed over the bridge.
 The bridge was subsequently surmounted with iron palisades to prevent any similar occurrence.

-This is discussed in the collection of Prints by J. R. Smith.
+This is discussed in the book the collection of Prints by J. R. Smith.

 The bridge was demolished in 1870 – see S. B. Tillotson.